Westo48/clash-discord/README.md

     - shows the level your sieges
   - player supertroop
     - shows the super troops you have active
-  - player finduser
+  - player finduser `player_tag`
-    - finds the user linked to a requested player
+    - returns the user linked to a requested player
+    - example
+      - `/player finduser #RGQ8RGU9`

 - ## <a id="command-list-clan"></a>Clan